Wednesday (American band): 2017–2022: Formation and early work

 Hartzman was inspired to start playing guitar after watching Mitski's NPR Tiny Desk concert.
 Wednesday initially began as a solo project of Hartzman's.
 Hartzman attended college in Asheville, where she met Daniel Gorham.
 The two recorded an album together under the moniker Wednesday titled yep definitely.
 The band's name was inspired by the British band The Sundays.
 In 2017, Hartzman met Lenderman after he slept over at Hartzman's family home after a show.
 Lenderman would join Wednesday in 2018 for an EP called How Do You Let Love Into the Heart That Isn’t Split Wide Open.

-Hartzman formed another band called Diva Sweetly, alongside members of the band Pictures of Vernon, which released an album in 2019.
+Hartzman and Gorham formed another band called Diva Sweetly, alongside members of the band Pictures of Vernon, which released an album in 2019.
 However, Hartzman was interested in making music that was closer to shoegaze, a departure from the style of Diva Sweetly.
-After Gorham left the band to work on other musical projects, Hartzman gathered new members from the local music scene in Asheville to join Wednesday.
+After Gorham left Wednesday to become a member of Prince Daddy & the Hyena, Hartzman gathered new members from the local music scene in Asheville to join Wednesday.
 The group released their second album, titled I Was Trying to Describe You to Someone in 2020.
 The group released their third record, Twin Plagues, on August 13, 2021.
 Twin Plagues is the first Wednesday album with Lenderman as a full member of the band.

 Hartzman and Baechtold playing with Wednesday in Grand Rapids, Michigan in 2023.

 On March 11, 2022, the band released a covers album titled Mowing the Leaves Instead of Piling 'em Up, featuring cover versions of songs by Gary Stewart, Chris Bell, Roger Miller, Drive-By Truckers, Hotline TNT, Greg Sage, Vic Chesnutt, Medicine and The Smashing Pumpkins.